-A pencil ... yes, that's it, with it you can make many drawings and write.
-I was one of those who stuck his nose in the shop window of the art shops where they exposed those majestic boxes full of colored pencils.
-It was like a treasure, it recreated me, it filled me with emotion, of desire to have them while the rest of children drool in the same way in the store of the cachuches ...
-Those were my chuches and still I do it.
+A pencil... yes, that's right, with it you can make a lot of drawings and write.
+I was one of those who stuck my nose in the window of the art stores in which they exhibited those majestic cases full of floors of colored pencils.
+It was like a treasure, it recreated me, it filled me with emotion, with desire to have them while the rest of the children drool in the same way in the candy store...
+Those were my sweets and I still do.

-This illustration was originally made by Amelia Morán and is one of the illustrations in her story: Amelitas, Story of a Little Girl.
+This illustration was originally made by Amelia Morán and is one of the illustrations of her story: Amelitas, story of a little girl.

-Afterwards, each one has been printed on original pages of the French publication La Petite Illustration from the years 1900 to 1950.
-Thus creating a unique and original graphic work on each of the plates.
+Afterwards, each has been printed on original pages of the French publication La Petite Illustration from the years 1900 to 1950.
+Thus creating a unique and original graphic work in each of the plates.

-The drawing comes with a label with the text of each illustration and a Certificate of Authenticity numbered and printed on adhesive paper so that they can be glued when framed on the back of the frame.
+The drawing comes with a label with the text of each illustration and a numbered Certificate of Authenticity printed on adhesive paper so that they can be glued when framed on the back of the frame.

 The paper I use is an original page from the French publication La Petite Illustration.

-The work is carefully wrapped before it is sent.
-The shipment is made from the city of Valencia, Spain.
-Shipping is registered and tracking number is provided.
+The work is carefully wrapped before being shipped.
+Shipping is made from the city of Valencia, Spain.
+The shipment is certified and a tracking number is provided.

 1-2 business days